Exponents of some one-dimensional Gauss-Manin cohomologies: Gauss-Manin systems, main result and Laurent series

-Note that we are always dealing with affine morphisms and quasi-coherent $\OO_{(\AA^n-G)\times\AA^1}$-modules and we are taking tensor products with $\kk((t))$, so it suffices to work from now on with the global sections of the objects involved in the proof.
+Note that we are always dealing with affine morphisms and quasi-coherent $\OO_{(\AA^n-G)\times \AA^1}$-modules and we are taking tensor products with $\kk((t))$, so it suffices (cf., for example, \cite[Prop.
+1.4.4]{HTT}) to work from now on with the global sections of the objects involved in the proof.